jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 ## Marathon Data Collection and Manipulation
 Gathering the marathon data requires one large task: **Web Scraping**.
 Fortunately, a lot of the aggregation of marathon data is already accessible.
 [MarathonGuide.com](http://www.marathonguide.com/index.cfm) is a database housing 100% of marathons and their results in the English speaking world, from 2000 to present day.
 However, to perform analysis on the data, it needs to be scraped and formatted for our use case.

-To scrape data from the site, I created `autoScrape`, which utilizes Selenium and Pandas.
+To scrape data from the site, we can implement `autoScrape`, which utilizes Selenium and Pandas.

 ### `autoScrape` in summary:
 - Input a URL that contains a years worth of marathon URLs
 - Create a list of the marathon URLs and iterate through them
+- For each URL
-- For each URL, find the amount of columns and their titles by XPATH
+  - Find the amount of columns and their titles by XPATH
-- For the URL, use table cells XPATH to collect the data by that is on the page and append it to a df...
-If a more results XPATH exists, click it.
+  - Locate the data on that is on the page by XPATH and append it to a df
+  - If a more results button XPATH exists, click it
 - When the more results button no longer exists, convert the df to a csv and put it in a folder
 - Move to next race and repeat until completion

 Once a year is scraped, we end up with a folder conaining CSV files for each individual race in a given year.
-To combine all of the races into one file I wrote a quick `fileJoin` script which simply creates a CSV housing the data for an entire year of races.
+To combine all of the races into one file we quickly run the `fileJoin` script.
+This just creates a CSV housing the data for an entire year of races.
 We then send this off to our BigQuery database for some additional cleaning and querying.

 ### BigQuery
 Now that our marathon data is into our database, we can query `yearCleaner` to quickly remove some rows and columns we won't need and do some reformatting of data that got scraped weird.
 After this, we need to get our weather data.